 Osteoarthritis is one of the most common forms of arthritis.
-It is often referred to as degenerative arthritis.
+Some people refer to it as degenerative arthritis.

-Basically, everyday wear and tear damage your joints.
+Every day, “wear and tear” steadily damage your joints.
 The joints show signs of wear: joint cartilage becomes thin, extra bony spurs grow in response to joint stress, and joint motion lessens.
 In advanced stages, osteoarthritis can be painful, functionally limiting and depressing.

 Unfortunately, there is no cure for osteoarthritis.
 But the good news is that there are some better ways to manage your osteoarthritis and slow the degeneration process.
-This will result in making your life easier and more comfortable.
-Physiotherapy is a very important part of making your life living with osteoarthritis less painful, comfier and keeping you active.
+Better arthritis management will result in making your life easier and more comfortable.
+Physiotherapy is a significant part of making your life living with osteoarthritis less painful, comfier and keeping you active.

-Physiotherapy has been shown by research to reduce the pain and disability associated with arthritis, especially knee osteoarthritis.
+Research has shown physiotherapy to reduce the pain and disability associated with arthritis, especially knee osteoarthritis.